rakeshbs/rakeshbs.github.io/_posts/2016/2016-09-15-missing-naivety.md

 After learning about the complexities of the world, I found changing it won't be as easy task.

-I think I did more when I was naive.
+I realise how naive I was, but I think I did more when I was naive.

 Maybe naivety is required to keep pushing myself further so that I don't give up.